gourmetjs/gourmet-ssr/docs/guides/using-redux.md

 - Always invoked before rendering, both on the server and the client.
 - Allowed to return any type of values, not limited to JSON serializable objects.

-In this example, we use the `fetchInitialState()` function to get the initial state for Redux store on the server side.
+In this example, we use the `fetchInitialState()` function to get the initial state for the Redux store on the server side.
 The data is hard-coded inside the function, simulating an asynchronous fetching operation using a promise.
 In your real application, this could be an API call or database fetching.

 Note that we assign the initial state data to `gmctx.data.reduxState`.
 Everything you store under `gmctx.data` on the server side will be serialized as a JSON object and transferred to the client for re-hydration in Gourmet SSR. `gmctx` is a [context object](../tutorial-5#gourmet-context-gmctx) containing the information about a rendering session in Gourmet SSR.